 How Is Bee Pollen Harvested By Beekeepers?

-National data has shown bee hives can produce anywhere from 1 kilogram to 7 kilograms of bee pollen each year, averaging around 50 to 250 grams a day.
+has shown beehives can produce anywhere from 1 kilogram to 7 kilograms of bee pollen each year, averaging around 50 to 250 grams a day.

 The Different Kinds of Bee Pollen